pieckenst/crystarium/README.md

 ## Features

-- **Music**: Play and manage music in your Discord server.
+- **Music**: Play and manage music in your Discord server using Erela.js.
 - **Moderation**: Tools for server moderation.
-- **Information Commands**: Access various information commands.
+- **Information Commands**: Access various information commands, including FFXIV Lodestone character data.
+- **Logging**: Centralized logging system for better debugging and monitoring.

 # Terra

-Discord bot written in TypeScript that uses the Eris library for Discord bot functionality.
+Terra is a Discord bot written in TypeScript using the Eris library for Discord bot functionality.
+It features a modular command system, event handling, and integration with external APIs like FFXIV Lodestone.

 ## Tech Stack

-**Server:** Node, Bun ,Eris
+- **Server:** Node.js, Bun, Eris
+- **Music:** Erela.js with Spotify integration
+- **Logging:** Consola
+- **Error Handling:** Effect

 ## Installation